google-code-export/google-checkout-oscommerce/branches/1.5dev/README.txt

 CONFIGURATION
 =============

-In the OSC admin UI, select and install the Google Checkout payment module.
+In the osCommerce admin console, select and install the Google Checkout payment module.
 The following are some of the fields you can update:

 0. Installed GC module version